2026 Renewal Process

 Late renewal fee, all classes

-Registrants may renew registration in their current class only.
-Please be advised that the failure to complete the Annual Renewal form and payment will result in an Administrative Suspension of your Certificate of Registration.
-These details will be reflected through the CHO Public Register.
+Failure to complete the Annual Renewal form and payment will result in an Administrative Suspension of your Certificate of Registration.
+These details will be published on the CHO's Public Register.

 Class Transfer

-Registrants who wish to transfer to the Inactive Class or resign their registration during the renewal period should inform the College of their decision well in advance of the renewal deadline.
+Registrants must renew registration in their current class.
+Registrants who wish to transfer to the Inactive Class or resign their registration should inform the College of their decision well in advance of the renewal deadline.
 To avoid penalties the Transfer or Resignation needs to be processed before the renewal deadline.
 Further information on class transfers can be found here.
 For resignation forms and information, click here.

 Section 4: Standard First Aid and CPR or Basic Life Support (BLS) Requirements